openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/database_sql/database_sql_package_api/database_sql_package_interfaces.md

 func rollback(savePointName: String): Unit
 ```

-Function: Rolls back the transaction to the specified savepoint name.
+Function: Rolls back the transaction to the specified savepoint.

 Parameters:

-- savePointName: [String](../../core/core_package_api/core_package_structs.md#struct-string) - The name of the savepoint.
+- savePointName: [String](../../core/core_package_api/core_package_structs.md#struct-string) - The savepoint name.

 Exceptions:

-- [SqlException](database_sql_package_exceptions.md#class-sqlexception) - Thrown when a server-side error occurs during transaction commit, or when the transaction has already been committed/rolled back or the connection is disconnected.
+- [SqlException](database_sql_package_exceptions.md#class-sqlexception) - Thrown when server-side errors occur during transaction commit, or when the transaction has already been committed/rolled back or the connection is disconnected.

 ### func save(String)